Arun0A/LockScreenXtra/README.md

 If you want to check the source, it's available :)

 *Don't mind the python file, people wouldn't trust pyHook, so went back to C. But the py script is just for fun and does nothing interesting.*

+I tested this only in Windows 11 23H2.